Close Modal

 Do you want to believe?
 Explore our fascination with UFOs and extraterrestrial intelligence through exclusive interviews, archival photos, and strange but true stories from history.

 After decades of cover-ups and denials, in a June 2021 report, the US government finally admitted what many people already knew: yes, UFOs are real, and no, we don’t know what (or who) they are.
-Writer and historian Marc Hartzman separates fact from fiction and provides a comprehensive tour through the skies, including:
+Weird historian Marc Hartzman separates fact from fiction and provides a comprehensive tour through the skies, including:

 • UFO sightings, from the famous to the obscure